glmontano/aiml_notes/Unsupervised Learning.md

 # 1.2 Types of Clustering

-- There are two types of clustering (i) Connectivity based clustering (ii) Centroid based clustering
+- There are two types of clustering (i) Connectivity based clustering (ii) Centroid based clustering (K-means clustering)
 - Connectivity based clustering looks at the distance between every row, before determining the clusters.
 This is computationally expensive.
 If there are N rows, then there are N*(N+1)/2 calculations

 - Centroid based clustering fixed the number of clusters or centroids, and calculates the distances to the centroids.
 If there are M centroids then number of calculations is M*N